 A. No one gets a diploma alone.
 When the time is right, your teachers will help you take some practice tests so you know exactly what to expect from the real thing.

 A. No. The high school equivalency tests can only be taken in person at an authorized testing center.
 If you see a test on the Internet that claims to be a certified high school equivalency test and does not require you to take the test at an official testing center, it is not a legitimate program.

-A. There are a few different names for the high school equivalency test, but they will all provide you with the same credential.
+A. There are three different high school equivalency tests, but they will all provide you with the same credential.
 Depending on where you live, you will need to take either the GED,® HiSET® or TASCTM test to get your high school equivalency credential and finish your diploma.
+You can learn more about the different test info here.
 No matter which test your state uses, your local adult education center will be well prepared to guide you through the process and prepare you to take the test.
-The best way to get started is to type your ZIP code above and connect with your local center.
+The best way to get started is to use the ZIP code finder and connect with your local center.
 They’ll know all about which tests are offered in your area.

 A. The GED® test is a four-subject high school equivalency test that measures skills required by high schools and requested by colleges and employers.
 The four subjects are Science, Social Studies, Mathematical Reasoning, and Reasoning Through Language Arts (RLA).
 After you pass the GED® test, your diploma or credential will be issued by your state, and you’ll receive a GED® transcript that you can use to apply to college, start a training program or get a better job.